The Ultimate Guide to Google Performance Max Campaigns [2025]

 Search category - a group of similar search terms.
 This report will give two important pieces of information:

-• Whether your PMax is focusing on brand or non-brand searches
+• Whether your Google PMax is focusing on brand or non-brand searches

 • Whether your PMax is finding new searches or targeting the very same searches you already have in your search campaigns.